-Vesting is a key component of defined benefit plans because it guarantees a teacher's eligibility to receive lifetime monthly benefit payments and be fully entitled to all other additional benefits.
+Vesting affects defined benefit plans' portability and flexibility because it determines when and how members may receive benefits.
+In defined contribution plans, full vesting entitles teachers access to their funds and any available employer contributions.
+South Carolina's defined contribution plan vests immediately upon membership.
+When vested teachers end their service in South Carolina, they may withdraw their contributions, the employer contributions and their earnings.
+In defined benefit plans, vesting guarantees a teacher's eligibility to receive lifetime monthly benefit payments and be fully entitled to all other additional benefits.
 When vested teachers stop working in a particular system, they may leave their funds in the system and later receive benefits when they reach the defined retirement age, or they may withdraw some or all of the funds according to the plan's guidelines.
 Nonvested teachers may only withdraw funds; they may not receive retirement benefits.
-Kentucky's defined benefit plan does not vest until year five.
+South Carolina's defined benefit plan does not vest until year five.

-Teachers who withdraw their funds when they stop teaching in Kentucky only receive their contributions with medical insurance fund deductions withheld (.75 percent) plus interest earned.
-This means that teachers who withdraw their funds accrue even less in benefits than what they might have earned had they simply put their contributions in basic savings accounts.
-The deduction from the medical insurance fund also indicates that these teachers are required to support retirement medical coverage that they will not receive.
-Furthermore, teachers who remain in the field of education but enter another pension plan (such as in another state) will find it difficult to purchase the time equivalent to their prior employment in the new system because they are not entitled to any employer contribution.
+Defined benefit participants who stop teaching in South Carolina may only withdraw their employee contributions plus interest.
+This means that teachers who remain in the field of education but enter another pension plan (such as in another state) will find it difficult to purchase the time equivalent to their prior employment in the new system because they are not entitled to any employer contribution.